 - Professional Development Webinar No.2: Getting Published Webinar - 26 November 2019

-If you are at the beginning of your career, we continue to offer a recording of the whole of latest Student & Emerging Conservator Conference, which took place in Cologne in September 2019.
+If you are at the beginning of your career, we continue to offer a recording of the whole of latest Student & Emerging Conservator Conference (S&ECC) which took place in Cologne in September 2019.
 Entitled 'The Conservator's Reflection, it looked at how conservators see themselves, and are seen by the world.
 (Session 1, Session 2, Session 3)

 Our range of digitised publications offer you the chance to browse the extensive archive of Studies in Conservation, read current or back copies of News in Conservation, or explore recent Book Reviews contributed by readers and members.
+A range of articles have also been selected by NiC Editor, Sharra Grow, and published in a new 'Reading Room' on IIC's Community platform for our members.

 Online Course Material